jazzband/Watson/docs/user-guide/commands.md

 The shortcut `--luna` sets the timespan to the current moon cycle with the last full moon marking the start of the cycle.

-You can limit the report to a project or a tag using the `--project` and `--tag` options.
-They can be specified several times each to add multiple projects or tags to the report.
+You can limit the report to a project or a tag using the `--project`, `--tag`, `--ignore-project` and `--ignore-tag` options.
+They can be specified several times each to add or ignore multiple projects or tags to the report.

 If you are outputting to the terminal, you can selectively enable a pager through the `--pager` option.